Home » Florida » Fascinating Facts About Timucuan Ecological and Historic Preserve

 Note: The plantation home is only open at certain times.
 Check the visitor center for times.

 Visitors can explore the grounds at Kingsley Plantation.
 This includes the slave quarters, barn, waterfront, plantation house, kitchen house, and interpretive garden.
 There are interpretive signs everywhere detailing the history of the plantation.
 We learned about the history of Kingsley Plantation taking a self-guided audio tour “Lion’s Story Teller.”
 A map of the grounds and access the tour by scanning a QR code at the visitor’s center.
 The tour brings to life this historic place.
 Imagine yourself in the past.
-Each of the 17 stops are narrated by actors who portray key figures who lived and worked during the plantation era.
+Actors who portray key figures who lived and worked during the plantation era narrate each of the 17 stops.

 Interesting Historical Facts about Kingsley Plantation

 Zephaniah Kingsley, his wife Anna Madgigine Jai, occupied the oldest plantation on George’s Island from 1814 to 1837.
-Accessible by water only, Fort George Island was isolated.
-They built Kingsley plantation in 1798.
+Fort George Island’s isolation resulted from its accessibility only by water.
+They built the Kingsley plantation in 1798.
 Florida’s Kingsley Plantation is the oldest surviving plantation remaining today.
 The historic tale of this plantation is eye-opening.
 Anna, Zephaniah’s wife and a former slave, played a major role in the operations of the plantation.
 Having her freedom in 1811 by her husband, she became a landowner in her own right.
 Kingsley’s relatives held the property until the 1850s.
 The Florida state government operated the park from the 1950s until 1989.
 As part of the Timucuan Ecological and Historical Preserve, the property is now managed by the National Park Service.

 Sea cotton, a prized variety that contains very long fibers capable of being spun into a fine, sturdy thread, was the principal cash crop.
 As far as the eye could see, land was cleared to grow this valuable crop.
 Today much of the land has reverted to thick wood hammock.